-Scalable Operator Allocation for Multirobot Assistance: A Restless Bandit Approach
+Scalable Operator Allocation for Multi-Robot Assistance: A Restless Bandit Approach

-Abhinav Dahiya[®], Nima Akbarzadeh[®], Member, IEEE, Aditya Mahajan[®], and Stephen L. Smith[®], Senior Member, IEEE
+Abhinav Dahiya, Nima Akbarzadeh, Aditya Mahajan, Stephen L. Smith

-Abstract-In this article, we consider the problem of allocating human operators in a system with multiple semiautonomous robots.
+Abstract-In this paper, we consider the problem of allocating human operators in a system with multiple semiautonomous robots.
 Each robot is required to perform an independent sequence of tasks, subject to a chance of failing and getting stuck in a fault state at every task.
 If and when required, a human operator can assist or teleoperate a robot.
-Conventional dynamic programming-based techniques used to solve such problems face scalability issues due to an exponential growth of state and action spaces with the number of robots and operators.
-In this article, we derive conditions under which the operator allocation problem satisfies a technical condition called indexability, thereby enabling the use of the Whittle index heuristic.
+Conventional dynamic programming-based techniques used to solve such problems face scalability issues due to exponential growth of state and action spaces with the number of robots and operators.
+In this paper we derive conditions under which the operator allocation problem satisfies a technical condition called indexability. thereby enabling the use of the Whittle index heuristic.
 The conditions are easy to check, and we show that they hold for a wide range of problems of interest.
 Our key insight is to leverage the structure of the value function of individual robots, resulting in conditions that can be verified separately for each state of each robot.
 We apply these conditions to two types of transitions commonly seen in remote robot supervision systems.
 Through numerical simulations, we demonstrate the efficacy of Whittle index policy as a near-optimal and scalable approach that outperforms existing scalable methods.